hangovergames/project-chess/README.md

 This repository contains the frontend source code and is the central hub for tracking issues and developments related to the game.

+## Rules of the Game

+1. **Combo Points**: Earn points for consecutive matching pairs.
+More points are awarded for longer combos, with a maximum of eight consecutive pairs.

+2. **Memory Bonus**: Gain extra points for recalling a card’s position for a longer time, up to a set limit based on the number of cards on the board.
+This bonus applies only when you successfully match a card on the second attempt after its first reveal and when more than two cards are open (the time bonus stops when only two cards are visible).

+3. **First Reveal Points**: Points are awarded the first time you reveal a card.
+However, you will lose points each subsequent time you reveal the same card without making a match.

+4. **Visibility Penalty**: Points are reduced the longer a card remains revealed without being paired.
+This penalty increases exponentially over time.

+   **Note**: No need to rush if all cards are paired — take this moment for a quick coffee break as this penalty pauses when there are no unpaired cards open on the board.

+5. **Mismatch Penalty**: Points are deducted each time you incorrectly attempt to pair a revealed card with another.

 ## Releases

 Notice: Our releases in this repository contain the game server as encrypted